absurdlylongusername/SuperSecret/README.md

 This helped me avoid the situation of writing a bunch of code, running it, finding out it doesn't work, and spending ages fixing an obscure bug: a scenario which I've experienced many a time.
 Since the general API and interface of the program had already been specified, I was able to write tests first and then focus on refining implementation afterwards.

-As a result, almost all of the code is unit and integration tested
+As a result, most of the code is unit and integration tested, however some of the tests are not finished or failing due to last minute changes I made and I didn't have time to go back and fix the tests, but I verified functionality manually.

 # How to run it